hpyhacking/peatio/README.md

 ## Things You Should Know

-**RUNNING A EXCHANGE IS HARD.**
+**RUNNING AN EXCHANGE IS HARD.**

-This repository is not a turn key solution and would require engineering and design of security process by your company, with or without our assistance.
+This repository is not a turn key solution and will require engineering and design of security process by your company, with or without our assistance.
 This repository is one component among many we recommand using for composing an enterprise grade exchange.
-It's is highly recommanded to deploy a UAT environment and build automated test for your needs, Functional tests, Smoke tests, Security vulnerability scans.
-You may not need to have active developer on peatio source code and we recommand the following team setup: 1 dev/ops, 3 frontend developers (react / angular), 2 QA engineers, 1 Security Officer.
+It's is highly recommended to deploy a UAT environment and build automated test for your needs, Functional tests, Smoke tests, Security vulnerability scans.
+You may not need to have an active developer on peatio source code, however, we recommand the following team setup: 1 dev/ops, 3 frontend developers (react / angular), 2 QA engineers, 1 Security Officer.

 **SECURITY KNOWLEDGE IS A REQUIREMENT.**

-Peatio cannot protect your customers when you leave your admin password 1234567, or open sensitive ports to public internet.
+Peatio cannot protect your customers if you leave your admin password 1234567, or open sensitive ports to public internet.
 No one can.
 Running an exchange is a very risky task because you're dealing with money directly.
-If you don't known how to make your exchange secure, hire an expert.
+If you don't know how to make your exchange secure, hire an expert.

 You must know what you're doing, there's no shortcut.
-Please get prepared before continue:
+Please get prepared before you continue:

 * Rails knowledge
 * Security knowledge